wolverine2k/crunchy/branches/andre/trunk/crunchy/src/tests/test_io_widget.rst

     >>> uid = '42'
     >>> io_widget.insert_io_subwidget(page, elem, uid)

-In this simplest case, three elements will have been included.
+In this simplest case, two elements will have been included.
 As a first crude test, we investigate to see if all the required elements have been inserted (and none unexpected).